AV306/xenon/README.md

 [![Austin CI with Gradle](https://github.com/AV306/xenon/actions/workflows/austin_gradle.yml/badge.svg)](https://github.com/AV306/xenon/actions/workflows/austin_gradle.yml)
 [![CodeQL](https://github.com/AV306/xenon/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/AV306/xenon/actions/workflows/codeql-analysis.yml)

 Hello!
-This is Xenon, a Minecraft utility mod that adds useful stuff like Fullbright and AntiAFK functionality to Minecraft.
+This is Xenon, a Minecraft utility mod that adds stuff like Fullbright and WAILA functionality to Minecraft.

 This is good for people who want the features of clients such as Badlion or Lunar, but want it to be compatible with other mods.